public final class DataApi

 StationIdLocation

-only ever return data from that station.
-It will never substitute in data
+data for that station.
+It will never substitute in data from another

 , the API will